jometzg/private-event-grid/README.md

 Event Grid supports [private endpoints](https://learn.microsoft.com/en-us/azure/event-grid/configure-private-endpoints).

+## Demonstration

+In order to demonstrate how well Event Grid works with private endpoints, there need to be a few moving parts:
+1. A means to send Event Grid events.
+For control over this, a [custom event grid topic](https://learn.microsoft.com/en-us/azure/event-grid/create-custom-topic) needs to be created
+2. An API hosted in Azure that can send these events.
+3. An Azure Virtual Network with a few subnets
+4. A consumer of these events.
+This is a subscriber to the Event Grid Topics.
+An Azure Function was chosen for this as this can be [triggered](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-grid-trigger?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv3&pivots=programming-language-csharp)  by Event Grid events
+5. Private endpoint for the Event Grid Topic
+6. VNet integration of the App Service hosting the event sender into the same VNet as the private endpoint for the Event Grid Topic.

 ## Publish a custom Event Grid Topic

 Below is a Python API that may be deployed to an Azure App Service that generates a custom topic event.